-1 So is it a resource issue or is it a hearts and minds Α. 2 integrity doing the right thing issue, or is it we need 3 to recognise and do more work on the culture of governance that you've got to be all over this -- it's 4 5 in your job, in your daily job in the division.
-There 12:42 was an example of a -- I did an SAI on a child death 6 7 due to non-accidental injury just before I came into 8 the director post and there was a child protection nurse in the Trust, and the clinical team discharged 9 the child and the child came back two days later and, 10 12 · 43 11 sadly, died.
-And when we reviewed that SAI, a lot of the clinical team pointed to but it's -- it's the child 12 13 protection nurse's job.
-The child protection nurse had 14 no clinical -- no clinical time allowance in her job 15 plan.
-Her job plan was raising awareness of child 12:43 16 protection, training how to deal with it on the ground 17 and getting the clinicians to challenge parents and 18 families and follow the correct reporting procedures.
-In their heads, they thought, "No, actually, she should 19 20 have picked up the child and dealt with it."
-So, I'm 12:43 not sure that having a risk midwife to do your IR1 21 22 opening and resolving for you is the right thing.
-23 It's your problem in your clinical team.
-24 not all about resources is just the point that I'm 25 trying to say.
-It's not all about having 20 governance 12:44 people in the Acute Directorates.
-It's about have we 26 27 got the people doing governance actively during their 28 day.
+Α. So is it a resource issue or is it a hearts and minds integrity doing the right thing issue, or is it we need to recognise and do more work on the culture of governance that you've got to be all over this it's in your job, in your daily job in the division.
+There 2:42 was an example of a I did an SAI on a child death due to non-accidental injury just before I came into the director post and there was a child protection nurse in the Trust, and the clinical team discharged the child and the child came back two days later and, 2:43 sadly, died.
+And when we reviewed that SAI, a lot of the clinical team pointed to but it's it's the child protection nurse's job.
+The child protection nurse had no clinical no clinical time allowance in her job plan.
+Her job plan was raising awareness of child 2:43 protection, training how to deal with it on the ground and getting the clinicians to challenge parents and families and follow the correct reporting procedures.
+In their heads, they thought, "No, actually, she should have picked up the child and dealt with it."
+So, I'm 2:43 not sure that having a risk midwife to do your IR1 opening and resolving for you is the right thing.
+It's not.
+It's your problem in your clinical team.
+So it's not all about resources is just the point that I'm trying to say.
+It's not all about having 20 governance 1 2:44 people in the Acute Directorates.
+It's about have we got the people doing governance actively during their day.
+A. integrity doing the right thing issue, or is it we need to recognise and do more work on the culture of governance that you've got to be all over this it's in your job, in your daily job in the division.
+There was an example of a I did an SAI on a child death due to non-accidental injury just before I came into the director post and there was a child protection nurse in the Trust, and the clinical team discharged the child and the child came back two days later and, sadly, died.
+And when we reviewed that SAI, a lot of the clinical team pointed to but it's it's the child protection nurse's job.
+The child protection nurse had no clinical no clinical time allowance in her job plan.
+Her job plan was raising awareness of child protection, training how to deal with it on the ground and getting the clinicians to challenge parents and families and follow the correct reporting procedures.
+In their heads, they thought, "No, actually, she should have picked up the child and dealt with it."
+So, I'm not sure that having a risk midwife to do your IRI opening and resolving for you is the right thing.
+It's not.
+It's your problem in your clinical team.
+So it's not all about resources is just the point that I'm trying to say.
+It's not all about having 20 governance people in the Acute Directorates.
+It's about have we got the people doing governance actively during their